Blues Notecarrier® Datasheet

 Notecarriers offer breakout connections for the Notecard, as well as circuitry to provide power management, protection and signal amplification.

 - Simple.
 Provides breadboard compatible pins or solderable mask for direct connections.

 - Compatible.
 Level shifters ensure compatibility with 3.3V or 5V equipment.

 - Convenient.
 Powered by a micro-USB connector (requires 2A supply).

 Notecarrier-Pi (CARR-PI) is designed for drop-in development with a Raspberry Pi or compatible Single Board Computer.
-This Notecard can be powered by either Raspberry Pi or the built-in Micro-USB port.
+This Notecard must be powered by a Raspberry Pi or compatible SBC.